-Agile methods for development software were invented 20 years ago and have now become the dominant methods used by technology firms.
+Twenty years ago, software developers invented agile methods, which have since become the dominant method used by technology firms.
 A number of methodologies preceded agile methods, most notably a process called “waterfall”.
 To explain the value of agile, you need to understand the limitations of what it replaced.

 The waterfall method followed a set path to defining, building, testing and releasing software that include distinct phases for:

 - Defining product requirements – the features and functions as well as non-functional requirements such as scalability – that the software should support;